 Possibly Effective for

-- Poor blood flow in the legs (chronic venous insufficiency).
-Taking grape seed extract or proanthocyanidin, a chemical in grape seeds, by mouth seems to reduce symptoms of chronic venous insufficiency such as tired or heavy legs, tension, and tingling and pain.
+- Poor circulation that can cause the legs to swell (chronic venous insufficiency or CVI).
+Taking grape seed extract or proanthocyanidin, a chemical in grape seeds, by mouth seems to reduce symptoms of CVI such as tired or heavy legs, tension, and tingling and pain.
 Research suggests that taking a specific grape leaf extract by mouth decreases leg swelling after 6 weeks.